-I recommend that you read this book, although there are several other good books about the focus on trading.
+I recommend that you read this book, although there are several other good books about focus in trading.

-Nowadays the experts talk about the focus that each person can deliver to a specific task.
+Nowadays experts talk about the focus that each person can deliver on a specific task.

 The efficiency of our focus is very small, did you know about that?

-After 30-40 minutes, doing a task, or a mental exercise, our focus starts to ramble and increases with time.
+After 30-40 minutes, of doing a task, or a mental exercise, our focus starts to ramble and increases with time.

 When we begin a task we don’t have a big initial focus.

 But as we continue, our focus starts to rise, until it makes a peak of productivity.

-This usually takes some minutes to occur, but it depends from people to people.
+This usually takes some minutes to occur, but it depends from person to person.

-At this point, we forget everything that is happening around us and are completely focused on our task.
+At this point, we forget everything that is happening around us and we are completely focused on our task.